se2p/pynguin/docs/user/intro.rst

 This is an (incomplete) list of theses done on Pynguin.

+* A. Abidi: **Enhancing the Readability of Python Generated Unit Tests using Large Language Models**.
+Master's Thesis.
+University of Passau, 2026.

+  Improved the readability of the generated unit tests by post-processing them with an LLM

 * L Vögl: **Improving Automated Unit Test Generation with Realistic String Inputs**.
   Bachelor's Thesis.
 University of Passau, 2025.